 What Is Simple Interest And How Is It Calculated?

-If you’ve ever taken out a loan, there’s a good chance that a part of your bill went to interest fees.
+If you’ve ever taken out any type of loan, there’s a good chance that a part of your bill went to interest fees.

-Let’s take a deeper dive into what simple interest is, how you can calculate it and where you’ll find real-world applications for simple interest.
+Let’s take a deeper dive into what simple interest is and how you can calculate it.

 Simple Interest Definition

-- P equals the principal amount, or the initial money you borrowed from the lender.
+- P = The principal amount, or the initial money you borrowed from the lender.

-- r equals the interest rate, expressed in decimal form.
+- R = The interest rate, expressed in decimal form.

-- t equals the time period of the loan.
+- T = The time period of the loan.

 Let’s see how these variables work together in a hypothetical situation.
 Suppose you’ve agreed to borrow $5,000 at an annual interest rate of 5%.